Eng0AI/denuvo-slides-template/slides.md

 # Sogen

-- Sogen is a a windows userspace emulator
+- Sogen is a a Windows userspace emulator
 - Provides strong instrumentation capabilities → helps analyzing Denuvo
 - Check it out: <a href="https://sogen.dev" target="_blank">sogen.dev</a>